All Products

 d

-Specifies that logging is enabled.
-This option is also used in FUSE.
+Enables logging.
+This option is also passed to FUSE.
 In ossfs, this option is equivalent to -odbglevel=info.

 ossfs bucket_name mount_point -d

-In most cases, an option is in the format of -ooption_name=option_value or -o option_name=option_value.
+In most cases, the option format is -ooption_name=option_value or -o option_name=option_value.

 Note

 The following option descriptions apply to ossfs 1.91.2 and later.
-Some options may not be supported or the default parameters may change in other versions.
-You can use the -h option to check the supported options.
-To check the ossfs version that you use, run the ./ossfs --version command in the directory where ossfs is located.
-The default directory is /usr/local/bin/.
-The directory may vary based on your actual installation environment.
+Some options may not be supported or may have different default values in other versions.
+To view the ossfs version, go to the directory where the ossfs program is located and run the ./ossfs --version command.
+The default directory for the ossfs program is /usr/local/bin/.
+The actual directory depends on your installation environment.

 • ossfs options